 - Eating a healthy diet

 - Eating slowly

-- Not eating food and drink at the same time
+- Do not eat and drink at the same time

 - Consuming small quantities of food at one time

 If you had a band procedure and have experienced complications from your surgery, or have not successfully achieved significant weight loss results from your initial surgery, laparoscopic sleeve gastrectomy may be a viable option for you.
 Scheduling a consultation with our bariatric surgeon is the first step to determine if this procedure is right for you.

 If you are overweight and do not meet the criteria for a surgical weight loss procedure, our bariatric surgeon offers a medically supervised weight loss program to help you lose excess weight.
 Under the supervision of a physician, you'll learn how to make behavioral and dietary changes that help you lose weight successfully.
 This program also includes an individualized diet, exercise program and medication plan.